 They make fences out of the long branches.

 There's a variety of cholla cactus, called jumping or chainfruit cholla, that even "throws" the spines at you if you get too close.
 Lucky me, this was not that kind of cholla.
 Ha, ha.
+It could have been a very different sort of day.

 So here's your quiet, tree-lined path for morning walks.
 Nothing desert-like about this, right?